SonicEdge1/Udacity-FS-Capstone/README.md

     "message": "bad request"
 }
 ```
-The API will return four error types when requests fail:
+The API will return these error types when requests fail:
 - 400: Bad Request
 - 401: Unauthorized
 - 403: Forbidden